quasarframework/quasar/docs/src/pages/vue-components/carousel.md

 ---
 title: Carousel
+desc: How to use the QCarousel component, which allows you to display a series of slides, useful for wizards or an image gallery.
 ---

 The QCarousel component allows you to display more information with less real estate, using slides.
 Useful for creating Wizards or an image gallery too.